 An orchestrated hybrid approach can therefore distribute workloads dynamically across public or private MEC sites over the SD WAN.
 This maintains some of the flexibility benefits of a public MEC infrastructure while maintaining the control of a private network.

 Learn more:

-To further explore what private MEC can do for your enterprise, contact your Verizon Government Account Manager or call 844.825.8389.
+To further explore what private MEC can do for your enterprise, contact your Verizon Business Account Manager.